smiryusupov2/codpy/README.md

 # Overview

-Codpy is a kernel based, open source software library for high performance numerical computation, relying on the [RKHS](https://en.wikipedia.org/wiki/Reproducingkernel_Hilbert_space) theory.
+Codpy is a kernel based, open source software library for high performance numerical computations relying on the [RKHS](https://en.wikipedia.org/wiki/Reproducingkernel_Hilbert_space) theory.
-It contains a set of core tools that we use for machine Learning, statistics and numerical simulations.
-As a machine learning platform, it enjoys some interesting properties :
+It contains a set of core tools that we use for machine Learning, statistics and numerical simulations, see our [introduction to codpy](https://arxiv.org/pdf/2402.07084) for a review of the method, as well as several examples running this library.

- * It is a numerically efficient machine learning platform.
-We provide benchmark tools to compare codpy to other popular machine learning platforms.
- * It is a white box method.
-Any learning machine has access to worst-error bounds computations.
-These allow to compute confidence levels of prediction on any test set.
-Moreover, reproducibility properties of kernel methods allow to fully understand and explain obtained results.
- * Each learning machine has access to all classical differential operators.
-These properties allow us to use this library with any PDE (partial differential equations) approach.
- * Each learning machine has access to optimal transport tools, much needed for statistics.

 ## Technical requirement

-This version of the library is CPUs based, and is tested on
+This version of the library is multi-core CPU architectures, and is tested on

  * windows / amd64 platforms